jcwalmsley/CourseNotes_Cpp/README.md

-# Course notes: C++ for programmers course
+# Course notes for: C++ for programmers course

-Purpose: provide practice with Git / GitHub version control system.
-It contains small programs used in the stand alone Udacity C++ for programmers course.
+Purpose: practice "Git • GitHub" version control system on a course structure.